-- The light does not come on when the ignition key is turned to the "ON" position or remains on for more than 6 seconds. - The light comes on while driving.
+- The light does not come on when the engine switch is turned to the "ON" position or remains on for more than 6 seconds. - The light comes on while driving.

-The SRS warning light and "AIRBAG OFF" indicator light will come on if there is a malfunction in the front passenger occupant classification system.
+The SRS warning light and "AIR BAG OFF" indicator light will come on if there is a malfunction in the front passenger occupant classification system.